adamhuston/daemons-engine/README.md

-# Daemons Engine
+# 💀 Daemons Engine

 A Python framework for building text-based multiplayer RPGs with real-time WebSocket communication.

->  **Pre-Release Beta**  API subject to change.
-Not recommended for production use.
+> ⚠️ **Pre-Release Beta**  Breaking package updates may still occur regularly and unpredictably.
+There is no timeline yet for a stable Alpha release.

+> 🤖 **Extensive use of LLM agents ("clankers")**  This project is an exercise in testing the limits of agentic development processes.
+Ideologically opposed developers should skip it.
+As an experimental artifact, the existence of this project should not be mistaken for a positive or negative statement about agentic development.
+While there has been a rigorous cybersecurity review phase, you use this package at your own risk.

->  **Latest Roadmap Release:**  Phase 16 - Cybersecurity upgrades, including input validation and production mode
+> **Latest Roadmap Release:**  Phase 17 - Environmental systems (Weather, Biomes, Flora, Fauna, Ecosystems)

 ---